efazel/python_checkpoints/README.md

 # Python Checkpoints
-Each notebook deals with a concept in programming in general, and python in particular.
+Each notebook deals with a concept in programming in general and Python in particular.

 - In *class_instance*, different sets of commodities are defined in multiple classes.
 - In *namedtuple*, the distinction between namedtuples and dictionaries is discussed.